goplus/llgo/doc/Rust-to-LLGO-Migration-Guide.md

 func (io *Io) SetRead(ioSetReadCb func(c.Pointer, *Context, *uint8, uintptr) uintptr) {}
 ```

-### Writing Examples and README
+## Writing Examples and README

 Finally, provide example code and a detailed README file to help users understand how to use the generated library.

-### Example Code
+## Example Code

-You can find the migrated instance from [llgoexamples](https://github.com/goplus/llgoexamples), in the lib directory is the migrated Rust library, and in the rust directory, the migrated mapping file and go demo.
+You can find the migrated examples in the [llgoexamples](https://github.com/goplus/llgoexamples).
+The migrated Rust libraries are in the `lib` directory, and the migrated mapping files and Go demos are in the `rust` directory.

 Such as: